 |---|---|---|

-| Sodas and Sparkling Water | A variety of sodas and sparkling water for flavor variety | Serve a mix of sodas and sparkling water for guests to choose from |
+| Sodas and Sparkling Water | A selection of carbonated beverages and club soda for flavor variety | Offer a variety of sodas — and sparkling water. |

-| Juices and Iced Tea | A good non-soda alternative like orange juice, lemonade, or iced tea | Serve fresh juice or iced tea as a refreshing option |
+| Juices and Iced Tea | A good soda alternative like orange juice, lemonade, or iced tea | Fresh juice or iced tea is another refreshing offer. |

 Fun Presentation Ideas